 - Driving is on the left side of the road.
 Don’t let that scare you.
 It becomes second nature quickly.
 Without a car, you will miss so much.
 The roads are good, with many high-speed highways and without tolls.
 The backcountry is easy to navigate, but it is rural, so you come across slow-moving machinery or cows on the road.

 - While in Belfast, stop at The Crown Liquor Saloon, also known as the Crown Bar.
 We made a stop there, and it was fantastic.
 What a treat for the eyes with its elaborate tiling, stained glass, and woodwork by Italian craftsman.
 Built-in 1826 and refurbished in 1885, it is a true example of a Victorian gin palace and one of Northern Ireland’s best-known pubs.
-Grab some grub and sit back and absorb this magical step back in time.
+Grab some grub, sit back, and absorb this magical step back in time.

 - However, some Irish people are sensitive about religion and recent conflicts in their country.
 Stay away from talking about the IRA and the Troubles.